OHNLP/MedXN/README.md

 ant dist
 ```

-Once finished, the `dist` directory can be distributed.
+Once finished, the `dist` directory contains the required resources, scripts and the `MedXN.jar` to be distributed.

+## Run

-To execute MedXN for a collection of documents, simply go to MedXN installation home
+To execute MedXN for a collection of documents, go to the `dist` directory built
 and run `runMedXNCVD.bat` (`runMedXNCVD.sh`) or `runMedXNCPE.bat` (`runMedXNCPE.sh`)
  which will test processable analysis engines and collection processing engines.